 Dr Marcia Vera Espinoza

 Thanks for visiting my website!
 I am a Senior Research Fellow at the Institute of Global Health and Development (IGHD) at Queen Margaret University, in Edinburgh.
 I Joined the IGHD in November 2021.
-I am also a Lecturer in Human Geography at Queen Mary University of London (until December 2021).
+Previously, I was a Lecturer in Human Geography at Queen Mary University of London (until December 2021).
 My research interests are in refugee and migrant inclusion, forced migration and immigration policies in Latin America and international and regional migration governance.

 Previously, I was an associate researcher in the ERC funded project ´Prospects for International Migration Governance´ (MIGPROSP), and I taught in the Politics Department at the University of Sheffield.